By: Author John Cunningham. Published: 2020/01/18 at 10:29 am

 Carburetor Side Up

-Great but how to identify your air filter/carburetor side?
-On some mowers, the carburetor won’t be very obvious, but luckily the air filter cover lives in the same location as the carburetor and is usually pretty easy to spot.
+Great, but how do you identify your air filter/carburetor side?
+On some mowers, the carburetor won’t be very obvious, but luckily, the air filter cover lives in the same location as the carburetor and is usually pretty easy to spot.